TheRenegadeCoder/sample-programs-website/docs/projects/maximum-subarray/python/index.md

 - Divyansh Agarwal
 - Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 12 2022 20:19:17.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Feb 06 2023 19:40:54.
 The solution was first committed on Nov 03 2020 08:44:37.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution